VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 In a json object the name of a value will never be considered a reference.

 A file reference is any value string that starts with "config://".
 The rest of the string is the path in the config store to that configuration.
+The config store path is converted to lower case for comparison purposes.

 Consider the following configuration files named "devices/vav1.config" and "registries/vav.csv", respectively: